What is vegan leather?

 It’s interesting, though, because I didn’t realise just how much leather was a part of my life.
 Boxing gloves, furniture, bags, watch straps, phone cases, bike seats, amongst so many other things were made of leather.
 Once I was consciously aware of it, leather was seemingly everywhere.

-But because I’m impulsive and a minimalist, I dove right in and got rid of all of my leather products.
+But because I’m an impatient minimalist, I dove right in and got rid of all of my leather products.
 I was left to think about how I would replace these items with non-leather products.

 If you’re vegan, you know how painful this process is at first.
 Do you think changing your diet is hard?
 Pfft!
 At least you can generally find out what each food product is made of.
 Unfortunately, when it comes to consumer goods, the labelling is not as clear.